 Restrooms: There are accessible restrooms (non-flushable) available in this campground.

 Dinosaur Point: Accessible picnic sites and restroom (non-flushable) are available.

 San Luis Creek Area: Accessible picnic sites are available.
 There are accessible restrooms available on North and South Beach Areas.
 An accessible trail (approximately 3 miles in length) follows the O'Neill Forebay shoreline from the North Beach Area through the campground and ends at a popular fishing spot known as the Check 12 Area.
 This is where the CA Aqueduct empties into the O'Neill Forebay.

 Los Banos Creek:This area has accessible picnic sites with shade ramadas and an accessible vault restroom.

-The San Luis Creek Trail begins at the San Luis Creek campground and extends south for 2 miles to South Beach day-use area.
+The San Luis Creek Trail begins at the San Luis Creek campground and extends south for 2.1 miles to South Beach day-use area.
 The 5’ wide paved trail provides linkage to multiple destination points including the group campground, north day-use area and several fishing spots.
+The surface is asphalt.
+The trail is generally flat at less than 5% slopes with intermittent sections between 5% to 8% and one section for 15 feet at 9%.
 Accessible parking is available at several locations along the trail route.